Reytuag/transformerXL_PPO_JAX/README.md

 However training for 8e9 steps did not lead to significant improvement.
 Though we did not conducted much hyperparameters tuning.

+## Config parameters :
+* TOTAL_TIMESTEPS : Total number of environment steps during training.
+* NUM_STEPS : Number of steps between updates.
+The training data for each update will thus contain NUM_STEPS*NUM_ENVS total steps.
+* WINDOW_MEM :  Size of the memory. (the last step will attend to WINDOW_MEM previous steps in addition to itself)
+* WINDOW_GRAD : At training, size of the context window where transformer embeddings are computed again (not using cached one) and thus where gradient flow maximally. ( in the base transformerXL paper https://arxiv.org/abs/1901.02860 , WINDOW_GRAD=WINDOW_MEM, but in "Human-Timescale Adaptation in an Open-Ended Task Space" (https://arxiv.org/abs/2301.07608), they seem to use different values (a memory size of 300, and a "rollout context window" of 80).

+:warning: WINDOW_GRAD must divide NUM_STEPS.
+* num_layers : Number of transformer layers
+* EMBED_SIZE : Size of the embeddings in the transformer
+* num_heads : Number of attention heads at each transformer layer
+* qkv_features : Size of the query,key,value vectors will be qkv_features//num_heads

 ## Related Works
 * Gymnax: https://github.com/RobertTLange/gymnax
 * Craftax: https://github.com/MichaelTMatthews/Craftax